DandyLyons/notes/content/Library/The Bible (WEB)/20 - Proverbs/Prov-21.md

 Whoever guards his mouth and his tongue keeps his soul from troubles.

 ###### v24
-The proud and arrogant man--"Scoffer" is his name-- he works in the arrogance of pride.
+The proud and arrogant man--"Scoffer" is his name-- he works in the arrogance of [[pride]].

 ###### v25
 The desire of the sluggard kills him, for his hands refuse to labor.